martinbiel/StochasticPrograms.jl/README.md

 SimpleScenario(0.6, [300.0, 300.0], [-28.0, -32.0])
 ```

-Some stochastic programming constructs requires the expected value of a given set of scenarios, defined here as:
+Some stochastic programming constructs require the expected value of a given set of scenarios, defined here as:

 ```julia
 julia> function StochasticPrograms.expected(sds::Vector{SimpleScenario})